-CATARRH-Deafness, nose and throat troubles, eye and car diseases, bronchial and lung troubles, asthma, tomach, liver and Kidney diseases. bladder troubles, female complaints, diseases of women and chilchronic dren, heart disease, nervous diseases, chorea (St. Vitus' dance). rickets, spinal trouble, skin diseases, sciatica nd rheumatism, diseases of the bowels, piles, fistula and rectal troubles, goitre (cr big neck), blood diseases, tane worm, hay fever, hysteria, epilepsy, insomnia .etc., and all curable nervous, private and chronic discases.
-Prices and terms low and uniform, and can be arranged to suit your
+CATARRH-Deafness, nose and throat troubles, eye and ear diseases, bronchial and lung troubles, asthma, stomach, liver and Kidney diseases. bladder troubles, female complaints, chronic diseases of women and children, heart disease, nervous diseases, chorea (St. Vitus' dance), rickets, spinal trouble, skin diseases, sciatica and rheumatism, diseases of the bowels, piles, fistula and rectal troubles, goitre (cr big neck), blood diseases, tape worm, hay fever, hysteria, epilensy, insomnia .etc., and all curable nervous, private and chronic diseases.

-DOCTORS SHORES & SHORES TREATMENT OR MEDICINES NOT FOR SALE IN DRUG STORES
+Prices and terms low and uniform, and can be arranged to suit your convenience.

-The public is hereby warned that Drs.
-Shores & Shores have no traveling agents or representatives, and do not manufacture or sell any medicines or remedies to Drug Stores, or at all.
+SHORES' MODERN METHODS IN all private diseases that you may arrange to pay the fee for a Cure in small weekly or monthly installments, as the cure progresses, or you may PAY WHEN CURED.
+No matter what you trouble is, or who has falled to cure you, consult these Master Specialists, free of charge, and learn how you can yet be cured.
+CALL OR WRITE.
+DOCTORS SHORES & SHORES TREATMENT OR MEDICINES NOT FOR SALE IN DRUG STORES traveling agents or representatives, and do not manufacture or sell any medicines or remedies to Drug Stores, or at all.
 The only way you can get GENUINE Drs.
-Shores & Shores & Shores treatment or medicines is by calling or writing to the Doctors Shores & Shores at Salt Lake City.
+Shores & Shores & Shores treatment or medicines is by calling or writing to the Doctors Shores & Shores at Salt Lake

-The wonderful success of DRS.
-SHORES & SHORES TREAT-MENT FOR CATARRH, CHRONIC AND PRIVATE DISEASES has led many unscrupulous frauds to imitate and pretend to sell Drs.
+The wonderful success of DRS SHORES & SHORES TREAT-MENT FOR CATARRH, CHRONIC AND PRIVATE DISEASES has led many unscrupulous frauds to imitate and pretend to sell Drs.
 Shores & Shores medicines, for the purpose of deceiving sick people and reaping a harvest on the strength of Drs.
 Shores & Shores' reputation.
 BEWARE OF ALL SUCH FRAUDS! and remember Drs.
-Shores' treatment or medicines are NEVER SOLD IN DRUG STORES.
+Shores' treatment or medicines are NEVER SOLD IN DRUG STORES manapin and Count metion vertices package